 Speaking from experience, after I’ve had a tough stress-filled day, nothing relaxes me and puts a smile on my face like snuggling my 3 cats!

 Get support: Just like any other form of addiction, overcoming carb addiction can be challenging, so be sure to seek out help from family, friends and support groups.
-Look for professionals who understand food addiction and can help you with your self-care program such as therapists, personal trainers, life coaches and even humble nutritionists like me.
+Look for professionals who understand food addiction and can help you with your self-care program such as therapists, personal trainers, life coaches.
 Acupuncture has also been shown to be extremely helpful with addiction, as well as stress.

 You CAN break free of carb addiction.
 Take the proper measures and get the support you need and start your new addiction-free life now!